 - Because the amount you owe makes up a big percentage of your credit score, reducing debt can have a positive effect on your credit score.

-- Keep an eye on your credit report so you can protect yourself from identity theft, which can wreak havoc on your score.
+- Keep an eye on your credit report to protect yourself from identity theft, which can wreak havoc on your score.
 (You can now request a free copy of your credit report from all three credit bureaus at AnnualCreditReport.com.)

 - Shoot for a healthy mix of credit types and avoid applying for credit lines you don’t really need.

-- Above all, make your payments on time, and pay your card balances in full if possible.
+- Above all, make your payments on time and, if possible, pay off your credit card balances in full.